Orange-OpenSource/conllueditor/README.md

 ![Highlighted tokens and deprel)](doc/highlight.png)

 The editor can highlight, standard tokens, MWTs and empty tokens in tree, flat and table mode.
 The word editing and MWT editing window allows setting and unsetting of highlighting (not yet in table mode).
 Use the <img src="gui/img/light-bulb.svg" alt="undo" width="15"/>-button to find sentences with highlighted tokens or deprels.
+Marked tokens are also shown in the sentence (background for marked tokens, coloured border for deprels).

 ## Show CoNLL-U, LaTeX and SD-parse format and file statistics